jing-library/r-text-mining/episodes/02-clean-data.Rmd

-In the package `tidytext`, **tidy text** is defined as a one-token-per-row data frame, where a **token** is a semantically meaningful unit of text, such as a word, a sentence, or a paragraph, that we are interested in analyzing. **Tokenization** is a process of segmenting running text into a list of tokens.
-The result of tokenization is a table with one-token-per-row.
+In the package `tidytext`, **tidy text** is defined as a one-token-per-row data frame, where a **token** is a semantically meaningful unit of text, such as a word, a sentence, or a paragraph, that we are interested in analyzing. **Tokenization** is a process of segmenting running text into a list of tokens to create a table with one-token-per-row.

 Tidy data sets allow manipulation with a standard set of "tidy" tools, including popular packages such as dplyr ([Wickham and Francois 2016](https://www.tidytextmining.com/references.html#ref-R-dplyr)),